 The Rummikub Official Book

-The Rummikub Official Book.
+That's right, a board game that won a book: The Rummikub Official Book.
 It brings, in addition to the rules, obviously, strategic and tactical tips.
 It has 72 pages and also describes the 3 different rules for the game: the “American”, the “Sabra” and the “International”.
 The version I am reviewing and the one currently sold use only the “Sabra” rule.
-The

 End of Game and Scoring